Ragnar Kjartansson on protest songs, the Venice Biennale and why most of his art idols are women.

 RK Well, at the time I was going through a divorce.
-I was taking the words from artist performances that had this feeling of glorious defeat, this kind of nihilism.
+I was taking the words from my ex-wife's performances that had this feeling of glorious defeat, this kind of nihilism.
 For example there this line in the work: “there are stars exploding and there’s nothing you can do”—I really love that line.
 It’s just giving up to everything in a very humble way.

 SM It’s interesting that the nihilism goes hand in hand with religion for you—it’s a bit contradictory.

 RK That’s because everything happens in the friction!
 The contrasts!